vheffron/victoria-heffron.github.io/projects/matchy/README.md

 ~~~

 ## Step 2 - Array Creation
- 1. [ ] Create a variable named `noises` and assign it to an empty array.
+ 1. [x ] Create a variable named `noises` and assign it to an empty array.
- 2. [ ] Using **bracket notation** give `noises` it's first element.
+ 2. [x ] Using **bracket notation** give `noises` it's first element.
 A string representing a sound your animal might make.
- 3. [ ] Using an array function add another noise to the end of `noises`.
+ 3. [x ] Using an array function add another noise to the end of `noises`.
- 4. [ ] Go to the array documentation: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array?redirectlocale=en-US
+ 4. [x ] Go to the array documentation: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array?redirectlocale=en-US
- 5. [ ] Look through the functions until you find the one that will place an element at the begining of the array.
+ 5. [x ] Look through the functions until you find the one that will place an element at the begining of the array.
- 6. [ ] Add an element to `noises` using this function.
+ 6. [x ] Add an element to `noises` using this function.
- 7. [ ] Using **bracket syntax** again, add another element to the end of `noises`.
+ 7. [x ] Using **bracket syntax** again, add another element to the end of `noises`.
 Make sure that the way you do this step would work no matter how many elements `noises` had.
 In other words, don't hard code the position of the new element.
- 8. [ ] `console.log` the length of `noises`
+ 8. [x ] `console.log` the length of `noises`
  9. [ ] `console.log` the last element in `noises` again without hard coding the index.
  10. [ ] `console.log` the whole array.
  11. [ ] Does it look right?